-Towing the units will cause transmission damage.
+Do not tow unit.
+Towing the unit will cause transmission damage.
 Do not use another vehicle to push or pull this unit.

-- 1. Park the machine on a flat, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - Locate the transmission release levers (A, Figure 17) located underneath the front of the fuel tanks.
-There is on transmission release lever on each transmission.
+- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
+Locate the transmission release levers (A, Figure 21) underneath the engine deck of the unit between the two rear wheels on the transmission cradle (B).
+There is one transmission release lever on each transmission.
 The transmission release levers open and close the transmission bypass valves.

-- To open the transmission bypass valve (bypass position) (C), pull the transmission release lever back and down so that it locks in the bypass position.
+- 3. To open the transmission bypass valve (bypass position) (C), move the transmission release lever up and pull it towards the rear of the unit.
+When the second nut (D) has passed through the hole, lower the rod down into the slot so it will stay in the bypass position.
 Repeat the process for the other side of the unit. - 4.
 Disengage the parking brake.
-The unit can now be pushed by hand. - After moving the unit, close the bypass valve (run position) (B) by pulling the transmission release lever up and pushing them forward to the front of the machine.
+The unit can now be pushed by hand. - After moving the unit, close the bypass valve (run position) (E) by raising the transmission release lever so that the back nut clears the slot, push the lever towards the front of the unit.
 Repeat the process for the other side of the unit.